foundryvtt/crucible/docs/Character/Skills.md

 #### Medicine Tasks

-**Diagnose.** You can use a Medicine check to determine the state of a creature's health, and what ailments are affecting it.
+**Diagnose.** You can use a Medicine check to determine the state of a creature's health, and what ailments are affecting it.<br>
-**Autopsy.** You can determine the cause of death in a creature with a successful Medicine check.
+**Autopsy.** You can determine the cause of death in a creature with a successful Medicine check.<br>
-**Treat.** If you are aware of a disease, injury, or other medical ailment affecting a creature, you can perform Medicine checks to attempt to treat or cure the condition.
+**Treat.** If you are aware of a disease, injury, or other medical ailment affecting a creature, you can perform Medicine checks to attempt to treat or cure the condition.<br>
 **Recall.** You can attempt to remember medical knowledge about an ailment, its treatment, the function of an organ in a creature.
-Medicine checks can also be used infer this information even if it is not yet known.
+Medicine checks can also be used infer this information even if it is not yet known.<br>

 | Rank | Medicine Progression Ideas         |